Manon Houette

 Manon Houette (born 2 July 1992) is a French handball player, who played for the French national team.
 She is a World Champions from 2017 and a European Champion from 2018.

 Club career

 Houette started her career at HBC Pays de Sillé followed by CSCM Le Mans, before joining Fleury Loiret HB in 2010.
 Here shw won the French Championship and French League Cup in 2015, and the French Cup in 2014.
 She was named Best Left Winger in the French Division 1 league in 2013–14 and 2014–15 seasons.

 In 2016 she joined German side Thüringer HC.
 A season later she returned to France to join Metz Handball.
-Here she won the French Championship in 2018 and 2019 and the French Cup in 2019.
+Here she won the French Championship in 2018 and 2019 and the French Cup in 2019. n 2020 she had a knee injury, and the club brought in Martine Smeets from Molde HK to replace her.

 In 2022 she joined Bourg-de-Péage Drôme Handball.
 In 2022 she joined Chambray Touraine Handball.
 After the 2023-24 season she retired.

 National team

 Houette won silver medals at the 2012 Women's Junior World Handball Championship.

 She made her debut for the French national team on 27 October 2013 against Finland.